luyadev/luya/README.md

 ## Bug Report

-When reporting bugs, its important to understand where to create the issue.
+When reporting bugs, it is important to understand where to create the issue.
 The most common modules are:

 + [Core](https://github.com/luyadev/luya) The core library, which extends the Yii Framework.
-+ [CMS](https://github.com/luyadev/luya-module-cms) The Content Mangement System Admin and Frontend.
++ [CMS](https://github.com/luyadev/luya-module-cms) The Content Management System Admin and Frontend.
 Working with Blocks, render CMS Pages, etc.
 + [Admin](https://github.com/luyadev/luya-module-admin) The admin UI itself, including all CURD operations belongs to this module.

 #### Contribution